Crypto today is bad at being money

 However, largely due to extremely volatile prices, existing cryptocurrencies are pretty bad at both of these jobs:

-Cryptocurrencies are bad at being money — an asset that’s simultaneously a store of value, unit of account, and medium of exchange.
-At best, cryptocurrency is used as a “hot-potato” payment intermediary; at worst, it is used entirely as a speculative asset (often sitting in exchanges).
+Cryptocurrencies are bad at being money — an asset that is simultaneously a store of value, unit of account, and medium of exchange.
+At best, a cryptocurrency is used as a “hot-potato” payment intermediary; at worst, it is used entirely as a speculative asset sitting in exchanges.

-Most existing attempts to fix this problem are pegged stablecoins, or cryptocurrencies that are pegged to an external value-stable asset, generally a fiat currency like the US dollar.
-Stablecoin schemes include centralized currencies like Tether that act as fiat-denominated IOUs against a trusted bank as well as semi-decentralized systems such as MakerDAO which attempt to hold a peg through algorithmic monetary policy involving complex on-chain financial assets.
-A problem common to all stablecoins targeting an exchange rate to an asset external to the blockchain, though, is that there is no trustless way of measuring this value on the blockchain.
-Even “decentralized” systems like MakerDAO rely on trusted price oracles.
-In addition, coins tied to external assets are inherently vulnerable to shocks in the price of that external asset.
+Most existing attempts to fix this problem are pegged stablecoins, i.e., cryptocurrencies pegged to an external value-stable asset, usually a fiat currency like the US dollar.
+Stablecoin schemes include centralized currencies like Tether (they act as fiat-denominated IOUs against a trusted bank) as well as semi-decentralized systems like MakerDAO (these attempt to hold a peg through algorithmic monetary policy involving complex on-chain financial assets).
+In fact, stablecoins pegged to the US dollar have gained widespread use as de facto units of account in on-chain mechanisms — even infrastructural protocols like ENS (Ethereum Name System) are starting to adopt dollar-denominated incentives.

-Automatic monetary policy adjust the supply of Mel so that the Mel/nomDOSC exchange rate, measured through a Uniswap-like on-chain decentralized exchange, is close to 1:1.
-This is done through printing Mel to buy Sym (the proof-of-stake token) to expand Mel supply, and vice-versa to contract mel supply.
+- Then, automatic monetary policy adjust the supply of mel so that the mel/sym exchange rate, measured through a Uniswap-like on-chain decentralized exchange, is close to 1:1 DOSC worth of sym.
+This is done through printing mel to buy sym (Themelio’s proof-of-stake token) to expand mel supply, and vice-versa to contract mel supply.
 “1 DOSC worth of sym” is then defined by observing the sym/erg market.

 As detailed in the whitepaper, both stochastic market simulation and a priori arguments show that Melmint is highly resilient in a wide variety of market environments.